 3. Concordia University

-Today, the school is recognized for its flexible teaching approach and commitment to solving societal issues through knowledge and compassion.
+Today, the school is recognized for its flexible teaching approach and commitment to addressing societal issues through knowledge and compassion.
 The Concordia community is anchored to the same values it upholds in academics, where students can find an open, caring, and engaging environment.

 4. Université Laval